 Components of Microsoft Fabric

-Microsoft fabric offers tailored experiences for diverse roles and tasks, encompassing areas like Power BI, Data factory, Data engineering, Data science, Real-time analytics, and Data Activator.
+Microsoft fabric offers tailored experiences for diverse roles and tasks, encompassing areas like Power BI, Data factory, Data engineering, Data science, Datawarehouse, Real-time Intelligence, Industry solutions and Databases.
 Moreover, it features a unified data lake, enabling data retention in its original locations while supporting the use of preferred analytics tools.

 Source: Microsoft learn